I am Waanyi and Kalkadoon.

 I have appeared in two landmark class actions, Wotton v State of Queensland FCA 1457, (the Palm Island Case), Australia’s largest racial discrimination case and Pearson v State of Queensland (No 2) FCA 619, (Stolen Wages QLD) Australia’s largest human rights case.

-Joshua is ranked in Chambers and Partners Asia-Pacific and Doyle’s Guide for his work in the native title jurisdiction.
+I am ranked in Chambers and Partners Asia-Pacific and Doyle’s Guide for my work in the native title jurisdiction.

-In 2017, Joshua was the recipient of the National Indigenous Legal Professional of the Year Award and was appointed to the Board of Legal Aid Queensland.
+In 2017 I was the recipient of the National Indigenous Legal Professional of the Year Award.
+In 2017 I was also appointed to the Board of Legal Aid Queensland.

-In 2016, Joshua was recognised by Chambers and Partners Asia-Pacific as one of Australia's Outstanding Young Lawyers.
+In 2016 I was recognised by Chambers and Partners Asia-Pacific as one of Australia's Outstanding Young Lawyers.

-In 2013, Joshua received the Griffith University, Outstanding Arts, Education and Law, Young Alumnus of the Year Award.
+In 2013 I received the Griffith University, Outstanding Arts, Education and Law, Young Alumnus of the Year Award.

-In 2009, Joshua was an associate to the late Honourable Peter Dutney in the Supreme Court of Queensland.
+In 2009 I was an associate to the late Honourable Peter Dutney in the Supreme Court of Queensland.

-In 2008, Joshua was awarded the Griffith University’s Rubin Hurricane Carter Award for Commitment to Social Justice.
+In 2008 I was awarded the Griffith University’s Rubin Hurricane Carter Award for Commitment to Social Justice.